nfuery/nba-gnn-predictions/README.md

-# GATv2-TCN for NBA Player Prop Prediction
+# GATv2-TCN for NBA Player Predictions

 Created by **Noah Fuery** and **Chris Ton-That**